What’s behind the scenes at Field of Screams?

 The regular Field of Screams attraction is open every weekend now through the second weekend of November.

-Sunday, November 16 is the Zombie Fun Run.
-Proceeds of this run benefit The Pa.
-Breast Cancer Coalition.
+Sunday, Nov.
+16 is the Zombie Fun Run.
+Proceeds of this run benefit The Pennsylvania Breast Cancer Coalition.
 During this event, zombies chase you and try to get your race flag.

 Click here for more information about Field of Screams: https://fieldofscreams.com